Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 - #### As the site owner:
     1. I want to create a web app that I can be proud off.
-    2. I want to minimalise or elimate bugs to provide a seemless experience to users.
+    2. I want to minimalise or eliminate bugs to provide a seemless experience to users.
     3. I want to impress potential employers with my work.